da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-services.md

 There are certain artifacts that are designed to control DNSCore from the command line.

     ./ContentBroker_start.sh.template
-    ./ContentBroker_stop.sh template
+    ./ContentBroker_stop.sh.template
     ./cbTalk.sh

+The start and stop scripte are suffixed with .template on purpose.
+The admin should rename them to ContentBroker_start.sh and ContentBroker_stop.sh.
+When updating the ContentBroker, the admins renamed files get not overwritten so he is free to modify them on purpose.

 ## Starting the ContentBroker

-In order to start the ContentBroker, other services have to be started anteriour.
+In order to start the ContentBroker, other services have to be started anterior.
+The complete Startup sequence is:

+    1. Start the database.
+    1. Start iRODS.
+    1. Start the Tomcat application server.
+    1. cd $CONTENTBROKER_HOME
+    1. ./ContentBroker_start.sh

+## Shutting down the ContentBroker

 Please stop the following applications in sequence: (when available)